Matt the Knife

-Matt the Knife (also called MTK; born 1988) is a magician and mentalist.
+Matt the Knife (also called MTK) is a magician and mentalist.
 He has broken a number of Guinness World Records.
-He began his career as a professional con man.

 Career

-Sometime around 2000 he began to perform magic.
-Since then, he has performed in 17 countries across 4 continents (including television shows in the United States, China, Italy, Canada, the United Kingdom and several others).
+Matt has performed in 21 countries across 4 continents (including television shows in the United States, China, Italy, Canada, the United Kingdom and several others).

 He has probably best known for his feats of mentalism, but also often mixes sword swallowing, stunts, escapes, magic and his unique brand of humor in to his stage performances.